d-krupke/cpsat-primer/README.md

 However, we probably will only need a few values for each variables.
 If only the values x=1, 7 or 20 are interesting, we could simply just create variables for those and the constraints
 $[x\leq 1] \Rightarrow [x\leq 7], [x\leq 7 \Rightarrow x\leq 20], \ldots$.
-When it turns out, we need more, we simply extend the model lazily.
+When it turns out that we need more, we simply extend the model lazily.

 There are a few things to talk about: